 |Windows Server 2016||87|

-Active Directory allows to use multiple domain controllers within the same organization with different versions of Windows OS (Windows Server 2008/R2, Windows Server 2012/R2, Windows Server 2016.
+Active Directory allows using multiple domain controllers within the same organization with different versions of Windows Server (2008/R2, 2012/R2, 2016, 2019).
 Since these versions were released in different years, and each new version carries more functionality than the previous one, each operating system has its own schema version.
-Therefore, when you add a new Windows Server 2016-based controller to an organization where existing controllers are built on Windows Server 2012, you will need to update your organization’s AD schema to the level of Windows Server 2016.
+Therefore, when you add a new Windows Server 2019-based domain controller to an organization where existing DCs are running Windows Server 2012, you will need to update your AD schema to the level of Windows Server 2019.

-In Windows 2008 R2 and lower, to successfully add the controller running a newer version of the OS – you have to manually update the forest and the domain schema version.
-In Windows Server 2012 and later, when you add a new domain controller, the schema is automatically updated.
+In Windows 2008 R2 and lower, to successfully add the controller running a newer Windows Server version, you have to manually update the forest and the domain schema version.
+In Windows Server 2012 and newer, when you add a new domain controller, the schema is updated automatically.

-Therefore, the easiest way to update the AD schema version from Windows Server 2012 to Windows Server 2016 is to install a new server with Windows Server 2016 and promote it to a domain controller by installing Active Directory Domain Service (AD DS) role.
+Therefore, the easiest way to update the AD schema version from Windows Server 2012 to Windows Server 2019 is to install a new server running Windows Server 2019 and promote it to a domain controller by installing the Active Directory Domain Service (AD DS) role.

-You can update the AD schema from Windows Server 2012 to 2016 manually without adding a new DC with WS2016.
-To do this, you will need an adprep utility on the installation media with Windows Server 2016.
-Run the command prompt with administrator privileges and go to the \support\adprep directory on the Windows Server installation disk.
+You can update the AD schema from Windows Server 2012 to 2019 manually without adding a new DC with WS2019.
+To do this, you will need an adprep utility from the installation media with Windows Server 2016.
+Run the command prompt with administrator privileges and go to the support\adprep directory on the Windows Server installation disk.

 Note.
 Since Windows Server 2008 R2, the adprep utility is only 64-bit.

-To successfully upgrade the AD schema, your account must be in the following domain groups:
+To successfully upgrade the AD schema, your account must be a member of the following domain security groups:

 - Schema Admins;